 GAYOT’s list of the Best Luxury Trains offers exciting excursions on five different continents.
 From breathtaking adventures through the Indian subcontinent to treks across the untouched Canadian Rockies, these trips are sure to mesmerize even the most seasoned traveler.

 To satisfy your wanderlust, you’ll also want to check out our curated list of the world’s must-see destinations.

 By Alain Gayot

 Beginning in 1883, the Orient Express set the standard for Gilded Age travel on the European continent, offering luxury service between Paris and Istanbul.
 Today, the Venice Simplon-Orient-Express keeps the spirit of its namesake alive with fin de siècle elegance aboard restored train cars from the 1920s and 30s.
-A variety of journeys link top tourist destinations like London, Prague and Budapest, making the train perfect for honeymooners or business travelers looking for an overnight getaway after a long week of meetings.
+A variety of journeys link top tourist destinations like London and Paris, making the train perfect for honeymooners or business travelers looking for an overnight getaway after a long week of meetings.

 If this elegant train had been designed as the set for a movie, there’s no question as to who would have written the script.
 The Venice Simplon-Orient-Express is pure Merchant-Ivory, devoted to authenticity and steeped in the refined world of the aristocracy.
 No blue jeans, no tennis shoes, no mobile phones in public spaces … in other words, no unseemly intrusions from the modern world.